 The 2nd Ave. overpass will close to inbound traffic at Bryant Drive two hours prior to the start of each Commencement ceremony.
 The 2nd Ave. overpass also will close to all traffic at 14th St. two hours prior to the start of each Commencement ceremony.

 The 2nd Ave. overpass will close for approximately 20 minutes after the end of each Commencement ceremony to expedite exit traffic from the parking lots surrounding Coleman Coliseum.

-Parking for graduates and guests is available in the Capstone Parking Deck located just off Bryant Drive and the Soccer Lot located just off University Boulevard.
-Transportation to and from Coleman Coliseum is available free of charge using the CrimsonRide transportation service from the Soccer Lot only.
-This service is wheelchair accessible.
+Parking for graduates and guests is available in the Coleman Coliseum parking lot (while space is still available), Capstone Parking Deck located just off Bryant Drive and the Soccer Lot located just off University Boulevard.

 RESERVED PARKING FOR THOSE WITH ACCESSIBILITY NEEDS: Parking for graduates and guests with accessibility needs is available in the Coleman Coliseum parking lot, which is accessible from the Second Avenue entrance off Paul Bryant Drive.
 Admission to the Coleman Coliseum parking lot is by State-issued disability placard or plates only.